freeCodeCamp/freeCodeCamp/guide/english/d3/index.md

 ## Why D3.js?

-*D3** does not introduce a new visual representation.
+For those already familiar with HTML and CSS, *D3* is quick to learn.
 Unlike **Processing**, **Raphaël**, or **Protovis**, *D3's* vocabulary of graphical marks comes directly from web standards: HTML, SVG, and CSS - https://d3js.org/

 ## Get Started
-There are over [20,000+ **D3.js** examples](https://github.com/d3/d3/wiki/Gallery) you could learn from, but you never know how approachable any given one will be!
+There are over [20,000 **D3.js** examples](https://github.com/d3/d3/wiki/Gallery) you could learn from, but you never know how approachable any given one will be!
 So, the question is - how do you build up your visualization from first principles?
 As you've probably seen, D3's API is massive, so lets call out a few of the utilities that will be particularly helpful early on:

 - **[d3-scale](https://github.com/d3/d3-scale)**